-Pharmacy Technology Certification
+Pharmacy Technology Certification (program currently in moratorium)

 The profession of Pharmacy Technology is one of the fastest growing healthcare professions.
 The Bureau of Labor Statistics projects 32% growth in the profession, meaning the job outlook for this career path is very positive.
 See the Occupation Outlook Handbook on Pharmacy Technicians here.